|Degree:||Master of Science|

 All these characteristics combined with visible knowledge of the needs of the "mathematics users" results in the entry ticket to a crisis-proof workplace.
 Indeed mathematicians can integrate several applied subjects in mathematics for the sector of economics and finance, making use of typical tools of Financial Mathematics.
 Similarly mathematicians of Mathematical Physics and Computational Mathematics can apply their knowledge in natural and engineering sciences.

-Starting in winter term 2022/2023 there will be a change in the subject-specific provisions, which only affects the module catalogue.
+Starting in winter term 2022/2023 there have been changes in the subject-specific provisions, which only affects the module catalogue.
 Therefore see the provisions 2019 for the structure of the study.

 You find the new subject-specific provisions here.

 - The Master's program Computational Mathematics is divided into the compulsory modules Numerics and Optimization (30-60 ECTS), Mathematics (10-40 ECTS, including Learning by Teaching), Seminars and Workshops (10-40 ECTS), an area of application and practical training (10 40 ECTS) and the final degree (30 ECTS).

 - In the master's program of Computational Mathematics there are five optional applied subjects (biology, chemistry, computer science, aerospace computer science, physics).